kevin0120/mix/plugins/inputs/statsd/README.md

 ### Description

-The statsd plugin is a special type of plugin which runs a backgrounded statsd listener service while telegraf is running.
+The statsd plugin is a special type of plugin which runs a backgrounded statsd listener service while rush is running.

 The format of the statsd messages was based on the format described in the original [etsy statsd](https://github.com/etsy/statsd/blob/master/docs/metric_types.md) implementation.
-In short, the telegraf statsd listener will accept:
+In short, the rush statsd listener will accept:

 - Gauges
     - `users.current.den001.myapp:32|g` <- standard